Last Updated: 7/25/2023

 At the beginning of the pandemic, we were told by our governor that we not only had to change the way we do business and operate only via curbside service, but we also could no longer see routine appointments or perform routine surgeries.
 This went on for 3 months!
 Meanwhile, we started to see more and more sick or injured pets, behavioral problems, and other medical related issues that were found due to the increased attention from pet owners being home with their pets.

-Once we could start seeing routine appointments again, then came the challenge of being 3 months behind on routine appointments, on top of a full load, every day, of sick or injured patients, and add on a 250% increase in requests of appointments for new puppies and kittens that were adopted or purchased since pet parents now have the time to be home and raise them… So there was a sharp increase in demand but we had to remain closed to the public which caused great strain on everyone including us due to the time it takes for each appointment.
+Once we could start seeing routine appointments again, then came the challenge of being 3 months behind on routine appointments, on top of a full load, every day, of sick or injured patients, and add on a 300% increase in requests of appointments for new puppies and kittens that were adopted or purchased since pet parents then had the time to be home and raise them… So there was a sharp increase in demand but we had to remain closed to the public which caused great strain on everyone including us due to the time it takes for each appointment.

 Each curbside appointment takes roughly twice the time that a standard appointment used to take.
 There are many phone calls involved in the process as well; from check-in, to doctor updates, authorization for treatment, and check-out in the end.
 This situation often wears on the patience of those involved and sometimes results in our staff being treated VERY poorly by clients that are waiting, wanting the process to go faster.
 Too many times have we had to have the conversation surrounding yelling at and general disrespect of our staff and the fact that this will not help you reach your goal.
 Showing a little compassion and doing your best to communicate with us without anger will go so much farther!
 The vast majority though, have remained very patient and understanding and for those of you, please know that we sincerely appreciate you!

-But it is not only the availability of veterinarians that has been difficult lately.
+It is not only the availability of veterinarians that has been difficult lately.
 The effects of the pandemic on our staff has also been a struggle.
-Any ill staff member now has to stay home (length of time dependent on symptoms and severity) even for minor cold or allergy symptoms.
-We cannot risk being shut down for two weeks due to a COVID-19 outbreak.
+Any ill staff member had to stay home (length of time dependent on symptoms and severity).
 Many of our staff members are also working mothers, high risk individuals or have high risk family members.
 All of this, directly effects the availability of our support staff.
+Now that we are post-pandemic, the need for staff to stay home when sick is still emphasized to avoid spread of illness to clients and staff.
 This is yet another area where we cannot just hire another staff member.
 The jobs of our current staff members that are home caring for children and family are protected.
 So any new hires would have to be temporary and that is not an easy position to fill with someone experienced enough to fill the position and be trusted with the care of our clients and their pets.
 We are all working incredibly hard to maximize the amount of work we can do without compromising patient care and communication with our clients.
-We are hopeful that the availability of vaccines will help be a part of the solution to this problem.

-To make a long story short, every veterinary hospital in America has experienced over a 300% increase in demand for appointments, anywhere from 30% to 50% decrease in support staff, and we have been given half the time to do it due to the demands of providing all service via curbside manner.
+To make a long story short, every veterinary hospital in America has experienced over a 300% increase in demand for appointments and anywhere from 30% to 50% decrease in support staff.
+As always, we appreciate your patience and kindness.
+Please feel free to reach out to our office manager at any time if you have any questions related to our hospital policies.

 ***Always call before you go!!
 No matter the hospital, please call before you leave or have a passenger call while you are on your way as availability and waiting times at each hospital varies greatly!
 The following listings are available emergency options in our area, they are not direct recommendations by our hospital and would not mean that you have been referred by our hospital.
 For an appointment to be considered a referral, the referral must be made by direct contact from our veterinarian to the facility that they have recommended for you at the time of your appointment with us***